controlflow/resharper-postfix/Readme.md

 #### Download

-Will be available in ReSharper 8.0 extension gallery soon.
+Pre-release package version is available in in ReSharper 8.0 Extension Manager gallery.
-ReSharper 7.1 version will came shortly after.
+ReSharper 7.1 version will came shortly.

 #### Available templates